understandable-machine-intelligence-lab/Quantus/README.md

 ## Getting started

-To use the library, you'll need a couple of ingredients; a torch model, some input data and labels (to explain).
+To use the library, you'll need a couple of ingredients; a torch model, some input data and labels (to be explained).

 ```python
 import quantus